 Results.
 Table 2 presents the results on Logic Grid Puzzle.
 In contrast to the previous two tasks, we find that CoT brings significant improvements compared to Standard prompting, verifying the observation from previous work that CoT elicits better reasoning abilities.
-Furthermore, we discover that SPP also achieves strong performance on this reasoning-intensive task.
+Furthermore, we discover that SPP also outperforms CoT on this task, indicating competitive reasoning capabilities on reasoningintensive tasks.
+This result also demonstrates that the increased number of personas does not deteriorate the models' reasoning abilities.